-Teachers will assess against the National Curriculum Objectives in reading, writing, maths and science and will give an overall standard for each pupil, depending on the percentage of objectives achieved (see Appendix A percentage table).
-Assessment data for reading, writing, maths and science will be submitted to the Assessment Lead via SIMS whole school tracking system at the end of each term followed by a pupil progress meeting to further discuss the progress of each year group.
+Teachers will assess against the National Curriculum Objectives in reading, writing, maths and science and will give an overall standard for each pupil, based on the achievement within the objectives taught.
+Assessment data for reading, writing, maths and science will be submitted to the Assessment Lead via SIMS whole school tracking system at the end of every other term (Term 2, 4 & 6) followed by a pupil progress meeting to further discuss the progress of each child.
+For some pupils with specific learning needs, it may be necessary to collect additional information, such as reading ages, using a range of resources.

-The assessment data and class team discussions at pupil progress meetings will be used to plan interventions for pupils who are at risk of not making progress or achieving the National Standard by the end of the academic year.
+Assessment data and class team discussions at the termly pupil progress meetings will be used to plan interventions for pupils who are at risk of not making progress or achieving the National Standard by the end of the academic year.
 Specific next steps or objectives will be shared with pupils throughout the year and formally shared with parents in Term 3 (at Parent Consultation meetings and in the Mid-Year Report) and an overall standard will be shared in Term 6 (in the end-of-year Report).